nigelhewitt/Logger/README.md

 archive the country code source safely as it took a while to derive and test.
 All the log analysis stuff will come later and probably not be useful to anybody else.

-I have added code to consult my LoTW log and mark the 'confirmed' ones and possibly I will extend this to eQSL as these are the services I use.
+I have added code to consult my LoTW and eQSL log and mark the 'confirmed' ones and as these are the services I use.

 Please don't tell me that you wouldn't have done it this way as me laughing at you may cause offence.
 Alternatively cut and stick what you want.
 I had hoped to find code for an ADI file reader on line but couldn't find one I liked so here is my offering.
+I'll keep updating it while I'm tweaking it and when the systems change so I want more information.

 The configuration file is called config.edc and is a simple Ascii 'ini' file eg:
 ```
 [setup]
 LOTWuser=a user name
 LOTWpassword=a password
+eSQLuser=another username
+eQSLpassword=and another password
 ```

 the system will add other stuff as needed.